-- o Determine whether one or more source RTP streams will be sent. - Determine whether one or more repair RTP streams will be sent.
-0 - o Associate the appropriate SSRC's to both source and repair streams. - o Clearly identify which SSRC's are associated with each source block. - o Clearly identify which repair packets correspond to which source blocks. - o Make use of repair packets to recover source data associated with specific SSRC's.
+- o Determine whether one or more source RTP streams will be sent. - Determine whether one or more repair RTP streams will be sent. - o Associate the appropriate SSRC's to both source and repair streams. - o Clearly identify which SSRC's are associated with each source block. - o Clearly identify which repair packets correspond to which source blocks. - o Make use of repair packets to recover source data associated with specific SSRC's.

 This section provides several Sesssion Description Protocol (SDP) examples to demonstrate how these requirements can be met.
-Note that other approaches to RTP stream identification SHOULD NOT be used for the purposes of FLEX FEC.